Woltvint/uu-secret-manager/README.md

 # 11. Export secrets to CSV for backup
 repo-secret-manager export ./secrets-backup.csv

+# 11a.
+Import secrets from CSV (useful for recreating vault with different password)
+repo-secret-manager import ./secrets-backup.csv

 # 12. Work with a different repository
 repo-secret-manager -r /path/to/other/repo add "another-secret"